 "T" = trill.

 ")" on its side = mordent.
 The curve appears like an umbrella above the fret number, or a bowl below it.

 "#" = vibrato.
-It's clear that Sanz often meant for one # to apply to 2 or more fret numbers in a chord.
+It's clear that Sanz generally meant for one # to apply to all the fretted notes in a chord.

 " = trill (multiple twiddles from above.)

 ` = grace note from above.
 (Not used in Sanz's music.)